Non-Cartesian Guarded Recursion with Daggers: Introduction

-The paper starts with a brief summary of classical guarded recursion.
+\emph{Content of the paper.} The paper starts with a brief summary of classical guarded recursion.
 We picture the corresponding syntax (see~\secref{sub:classic-syntax}) through the guarded $\lambda$-calculus~\cite{birkedal2016guarded}, and then we introduce its interpretation in the topos of trees (see \secref{sub:topos}).
 We then present the \emph{guarded construction} (see \secref{sec:construction}): starting from an arbitrary category with a terminal object, we construct a categorical model of guarded recursion.
 We show that the constructed category has characteristics similar to the topos of trees (see \secref{sub:dagger-guarded}), and that it is even a model of guarded fixed points (see \secref{sub:guarded-fixed}), allowing for the interpretation of guarded inductive types.

-In the following section, we focus on categorical models of reversible programming, and their interaction with our guarded construction.
-We recall the definition of a dagger rig category (see \secref{sub:dagger-rig}), before analysing whether the guarded construction preserves the dagger rig structure.
+In the following section, we focus on categorical models of reversible programming.
+We recall the definition of a dagger rig category (see \secref{sub:dagger-rig}).
 We show that the guarded construction preserves the rig structure (see \secref{sub:rig-construction}), but we need to refine the construction to study its potential dagger structure (see \secref{sub:dagger-guarded-dagger}).

-Finally, we show that the guarded construction from a dagger rig category is a categorical model of a reversible programming language with guarded recursion based on pattern-matching (see \secref{sec:application}).
+Finally, we show that the guarded construction from a dagger rig category is a categorical model of a reversible programming language with guarded recursion (see \secref{sec:application}).